Efficient Cross-Shard Transaction Execution in Sharded Blockchains: Related Work

 {\bf Sharding and off-chain based solutions.} Off-chain solutions~\cite{poon2016bitcoin,miller2019sprites,dziembowski2019perun,teutsch2019scalable,kalodner2018arbitrum,das2018yoda} represent an alternative direction to improve blockchain scalability.
 We observe that off-chain solutions and sharding solutions have deep connections.
 This is not obvious at all from the current state of the literature partly because the two approaches start out with very different motivations.
 Off-chain solutions shard part of their state/UTXOs among many subset of $n$ nodes ($n=2$ for payment channels).
 These nodes process local transactions, maintain the latest information about the assigned state and use the consensus engine, i.e., the blockchain, to order them globally relative to other shards.
-Furthermore, these shards (group of $n$ nodes) typically use a timing-based dispute resolution mechanism to tolerate node failures.
 Recent off-chain based protocols such as~\cite{teutsch2019scalable,kalodner2018arbitrum,das2018yoda} extend the dispute resolution using incentives.
 At their core, sharding schemes have a similar structure.
 Typically they use full-fledged consensus within every shard and some coordination schemes~(so far \tpc) between shards to get rid of the global consensus engine.
 Our paper deviates from this conventional wisdom by removing consensus from the worker; it is thus like a hybrid of both sharding and off-chain scalability solutions.